JebCrafters/RenderingOnMobileDevice/README.md

-Software and languages used: Unity3D, C #.
+Software and languages used: Unity3D,Blender,Materialize, Adobe Photoshop, C#.

 The results of  can be seen below.